JuliaFolds/UnionArrays.jl/README.md

  0x02
 ```

-For example, it can be used for briniging `Union` element types on GPU:
+For example, it can be used for bringing `Union` element types to GPU:

 ```julia
 julia> using CUDA